 There are some homeopathic treatments that are available to treat jet lag.
-However, as with most treatments of this nature there is no clinical evidence that they are effective.
+However, as with most treatments of this nature there is no clinical evidence that they are effective in their application.

 Some of the ingredients that are used in homeopathic treatments include:

-It has been suggested that exposing yourself to the sun as much as possible as soon as you arrive in a new region, will help the body to reset its internal clock.
-Going outside or opening the window can help you to adjust to the time zone.
+If you expose yourself to the sun as much as possible as soon as you arrive in a new travel zone, it can help the body reset its internal clock.
+Going outside for a while or just opening the window can help you to adjust to the time zone.

-This is similar to the treatment with the sunlight, but is most effective in regions where there is/will be minimal sunlight.
+This is similar to the treatment with sunlight, but is most effective in regions where there is/will be minimal sunlight.
 As the body's circadian rhythm is influenced by exposure to light, light therapy can help ease the transition in a new location.
-By exposing your eyes to bright artificial lighting, this could simulate when you're meant to be awake and vice versa.
+By exposing your eyes to bright artificial lighting you can simulate when you're meant to be awake and vice versa.

 There are some people who find sleeping pills beneficial when dealing with jet lag, but according to NHS sources they aren't recommended by doctors.
 This is because they are very addictive and some people may find that they become reliant on their sedative effects after only a few days.
 Sleeping pills also usually don't provide a restful sleep, so you should speak to your doctor if you are considering using sleeping tablets as a remedy to avoid jet lag.

 This has been found to have some impact on the body's adjustment to a new time zone.
 By participating in moderate exercise outdoors, exposure to sunlight can provide a double treatment for jet lag.